offchan42/machine-learning-curriculum/README.md

 ## Machine Learning in General

-Study this section to understand fundamental ideas before going any deeper.
+Study this section to understand fundamental concepts and develop intuitions before going any deeper.

 > A computer program is said to learn from experience `E` with respect to some
 > class of tasks `T` and performance measure `P` if its performance at tasks in